ryanrudes/wikimedia-commons-dataset/README.md

   * Issues:
     1. Parser does not search for categories listed on split pages.
 If a page on Wikimedia Commons lists a large number of categories, it is often split into two or more pages.
 The parser is not designed to search for these yet.

+- __v1.5__: <br/>
+  * Updates since v1.4:
+    1. There were still some remnants of the problem nearly solved in v1.4.
+This issue is now fully eradicated.
+  * Issues:
+    1. Parser does not search for categories listed on split pages.
+If a page on Wikimedia Commons lists a large number of categories, it is often split into two or more pages.
+The parser is not designed to search for these yet.

-- __v1.5__: Coming soon; will fix issue #1 from v1.4.
+- __v1.6__: Coming soon; will fix issue #1 from v1.5.
 Future versions will simply improve upon the speed of the data scraper, and fix new bugs, if any are found.